SidharthDahiya/OCR/README.md

 ## Access the App

-The app is live and can be accessed at: [OCR Insight]([https://ocr-insight.streamlit.app](https://huggingface.co/spaces/SidharthDahiya/OCR-Insight))
+The app is live and can be accessed at [OCR Insight](https://huggingface.co/spaces/SidharthDahiya/OCR-Insight)

 ## Usage